 Friedman, R. M. & Hernandez, M. (2002).
 The national evaluation of the comprehensive community mental health services program for children and their families program.
 A commentary.
 Children's Services: Social Policy, Research, and Practice, 5(1), 67-74.

-of the Comprehensive Community Mental Health Services for Children and Their
+Overview of the National Evaluation of the Comprehensive Community Mental Health Services for Children and Their Families Program

 Holden, E. W., R. M. Friedman, & R. L. Santiago (2001).
 Overview of the national evaluation of the Comprehensive Community Mental Health Services for Children and Their Families Program [Special Issue].
 Journal of Emotional and Behavioral Disorders, 9(1), 4-12.